deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

     image: image_id_of_Ubuntu_18.04
 ```

 Choose the number of worker nodes to be started.
 BiBiGrid supports to start different type workers in a single grid.
 It is not guaranted that everything works if mix up different image types in a single cluster.
-A list of usable flavors can be optained by openstack cli ...
+A list of usable flavors can be optained by Openstack Command line tools ...

 ```
 $ openstack flavor list